ian727/congo-airfields/airports/zongofzad/zongo.md

 Since colonial times, Zongo has been known as a travel destination.
 Today, several tourist agencies offer guided trips, including sightseeing tours and swimming excursions in the falls' refreshing waters.
 The availability of established lodges and hotels makes Zongo one of the very few places in the DRC where visitors can actually book accommodations in advance.

+Zongo, along with another village further upstream, Sanga, is home to hydroelectric dams.
+Both were built during the colonial era in the 1950s and supply the majority of electricity to the capital, Kinshasa.

 <div class="image-left">
     <figure>
         <img src="https://live.staticflickr.com/514/19213974360_ec7ec92855_b.jpg" alt="Zongo Falls" width="70%">